alarxic/Mango-U-/README.md

 ```
 All functions within CSData will be fired at the appropriate times, based on where you defined animation events.
 ## Origins
 The Mango! module is a project by [jun-ro](https://github.com/jun-ro).
-While the original can be used to make acceptable sequences, there are some issues and confusing syntaxes that had to be addressed and fixed.
+While the original can be used to make acceptable sequences, there are some issues and confusing syntaxes that have to be addressed and fixed.
 Mango!
 [U] serves as a simpler, cleaner version of the original that will be continuously developed as time goes on.

 ### Thank you ^^